deeone108/My_calculator/README.md

 The generator will not work in Python 2 however it can probably be patched to work by doing `from __future__ import division`

 ![The image](https://i.imgur.com/ZMvUovj.png).
-Well newday!!! okay for now
+Well newday!!! okay for now!